kubotal/kad-doc/kad/docs/guide/260-repository-source.md

 - The `ref` sub-element can refer to a branch (as in this example), a `tag`, a `commit` ID, a `semver`, or a `name`.
   See the [FluxCD documentation](https://fluxcd.io/flux/components/source/api/v1/#source.toolkit.fluxcd.io/v1.GitRepositoryRef) for details.
-- FluxCD archives the repository's content locally.
+- FluxCD archives the repository's content in the cluster.
 To reduce the load, this archiving can be restricted to the necessary files using the `ignore` attribute, which uses `.gitignore`-style syntax.
 - The component leverages the `context` defined earlier.
 It must be properly set.